C0rvus/iAMA_Reddit_Bachelor/README.md

 It printlines the various calculation results into the console output.

+## a\_author\_Information.py

+This script retrieves all data possible from the **Reddit_iAMA_Authors** database and creates a .csv file out of it.
+This csv-file can later be analyzed by using **a__everything_Big_CSV_analyzer.py**.
+It uses no arguments.

+*Usage example shown down below*

+    python a_iAMA_Commenttime.py

 ## a\_iAMA\_Commenttime.py

-This script script calculates the time the iAma host needs to react / respond to a comment / question which has been posted in his thread.
+This script calculates the time the iAma host needs to react / respond to a comment / question which has been posted in his thread.
 It also creates .csv-values with all values for the currently processed year (and all years) and additionally creates an interactive chart which gives you some visual insight into the data and relations.